vsofat/me/projects.md

 <br>

 ## ZAVY
 An artificial intelligence program that serves as a virtual study buddy to help students target their academic weaknesses and better prepare for testing alongside teammates developed in assistance with mentors from Google NYC.
+(WIP)

 <br>